A new kitchen can feel like a fresh start. This is why it is important to do some planning before the time and organise it just right.

 There’s so much potential storage space in the kitchen – such as the vertical space next to the fridge (you can get a pull-out drawer built for this space).
 Or hang hooks and racks under cupboards for mugs, wine glasses, and dishcloths.

 You could even try a pot hanger over a centre island.
 Plastic hooks can be particularly useful on the inside of cupboards or pantry doors and make great space savers.

 You can never have too much plastic (it has so many uses!) but when you’re not using your plastic containers, they should be stored neatly and within easy reach in a designated spot.
 File container tops and bases in a neat and orderly fashion (and make sure you have complete sets) so they’ll be easy to find and use when you need them.

 A organised space is a more functional and enjoyable space.
-At Household Plastics, we love creating order from chaos and have so many plastic items that can help us (and you!) do just that.
-Our wide range of plastic items comes in all kinds of colours, shapes, sizes, and prices.
+At Household Plastics, we love creating order from chaos and have so many plastic items that can help and you do just that.
+Our wide range of plastic items comes in all colours, shapes, sizes, and prices.